 The mountain lion wins this fight for immobilizing its prey and preventing harm to itself.

-What Are Key Differences Between Mountain Lion and Bobcat?
+What Are the Key Differences Between a Mountain Lion and a Bobcat?

 Another difference is their looks.
 The mountain lion is similar in looks to a female lion, just much smaller.
 The bobcat looks similar to a domestic cat, but this is not a creature you would want to pet.

 Who Would Win in a Fight Between Mountain Lion and Bobcat?

 In a fight between a mountain lion and vs bobcat, the mountain lion would win.
 Bobcats are known for taking down predators larger than themselves, but the mountain lion is just too much larger and stronger.
 The fight would probably play out with one of the creatures stalking the other.